 What is an ingrown hair?

-Ingrown hairs form when either a layer of skin grows over the follicle opening trapping the hair within the follicle or as the hair is growing out of the follicle it grows into the side wall of the follicle instead of breaking the skins surface.
+An ingrown hair is a hair that becomes trapped in the follicle.
+They form when either a layer of skin grows over the follicle opening trapping the hair within the follicle or as the hair is growing out of the follicle it grows into the side wall of the follicle instead of breaking the skins surface.
 They mostly develop after hair removal procedures and can cause inflammation and irritation.

 Ingrown hairs and folliculitis are often seen as the same condition when in fact they are different.